 “We are grateful to Trevor for his dedication and enthusiasm as a CCRT board member and chair of our Economic Vitality Committee,” says Annalee Tobey, Executive Director of the Chehalis Community Renaissance Team.
 “His contribution is incredibly valuable as we broaden our role encouraging economic development in Chehalis.
 He’s an incredible advocate for the growth and prosperity of our community.”

-After our interview, Trevor was eager to show me the newest business on Market Street downtown.
-Chehalis Coworks opens February 2018 and offers an ideal place for freelancers, travelers and mobile professionals to get work done in a shared and collaborative workspace.
+After our interview, Trevor was eager to show me a newer business on Market Street downtown.
+Chehalis Coworks offers an ideal place for freelancers, travelers and mobile professionals to get work done in a shared and collaborative workspace.
 The newly remodeled space has fast Wi-Fi, meeting spaces, quiet areas and outdoor space, as well as a kitchen and office supplies.
 Accessible twenty-four hours a day, seven days a week, space can be rented by the day, week or month.

 Trevor Elliott really is a remarkable local you can know and trust.
 “My life’s mission has one goal,” he says, “be involved in organizations that impact lives individually.”
 So if you are looking for a way to give back, follow in Trevor Elliott’s footsteps and find a project to improve your community.
 Join a club or organization and do something to enact positive change in an area you are passionate about.
 Trevor shares his best advice for young people, “Gail Shaw told me once, ‘Find something you are passionate about and be involved.
 When you lose passion, find someone else to take over and get out of their way.”